pwwang/pipen/docs/plugin.md

     The script is computed as a string that is about to compiled into a template.
 You can modify the script here.

-- `on_proc_init(proc)` (async)

-    When process object is initialized.
-    Allows plugins to modify the process attributes after initialization, but before the jobs are initialized.

 - `on_proc_start(proc)` (async)

-    When process object initialization completes, including the `xqute` and job initialization.
-The `output_data` is also accessible here.
+    When process object initialization completes, including the `xqute`.
 The process is ready to run.
+    The jobs will be then initialized and fed to the scheduler.

 - `on_proc_shutdown(proc, sig)` (sync)